Skip to main content

 3. Download the OpCon Web Installer (OWI) zip file from https://github.com/smatechnologies/opcon-web-installer.

-5. Go through each screen to complete the wizard.
+5. Complete each screen in the wizard.

-6. Click Finish.
+6. Select Finish.

 Set Schedule Import Export to Run as Administrator

-Schedule Import Export must Run as Administrator to configure the System DSNs for SQL Server and Access databases.
+Schedule Import Export must run as Administrator to configure the System DSNs for SQL Server and Access databases.

-1. Locate ImpEx.exe in the following location: <Target Directory>\OpConxps\Utilities\.
+1. Locate ImpEx.exe in the following location: <Target Directory>\OpConxps\Utilities\

 2. Right-click ImpEx.exe and select Run as Administrator from the menu.